 Neuropathy may result from nerve compression or irritation or a malfunction in the nerve that causes it to transmit pain signals even when there's no physical damage.
-Surgery, serious infections, and trauma are some of the other possible causes of neuropathy.
+Surgery and trauma are some of the other possible causes of neuropathy.
 Diseases that commonly result in peripheral neuropathy include:

 It's quite often the case that there's no identifiable explanation for the cause of neuropathy, in which case it's termed idiopathic.

-Treatment for neuropathy at Beacon Orthopaedics & Sports Medicine begins with determining the underlying cause and treating it wherever possible.
+Treatment for neuropathy by Dr. Singla begins with determining the underlying cause and treating it wherever possible.
 That may mean managing your diabetes more effectively or taking medication to compensate for an underactive thyroid gland.